beji/jQuery.autoValidate/README.md

 jQuery.autoValidate
 ===================
-Validates a form with validateForm() and displays error Messages
+Validates a form and displays error messages

 Initialisation
 --------------